 Introduction to stencils

-- Wireframe, design and prototype websites and mobile apps with our Common stencils, Smart Shapes and UI kits.
+- Mockup, design and prototype both websites and mobile apps with Common stencils, Smart Shapes and UI kits.

-- Map out structural and behavioral relationships – with Flowchart, UML, ERD Model and Use Case stencils – to create system diagrams, process maps, flowcharts, and sitemaps.
+- Map out structural and behavioral relationships – using Flowchart, UML, ERD Model and Use Case stencils – to create system diagrams, process maps, flowcharts, and sitemaps.

-- Visualize data, produce stunning infographics, and create business intelligence dashboards with our dedicated and fully editable Charts stencils.
+- Visualize data, create business intelligence dashboards, mock up complex grids, and produce stunning infographics with our dedicated and fully editable Charts and Table stencils.

-In the Stencils Panel, you’ll find a full range of integrated UI kits for both mobile-app and web-page design – including iOS, Material Design, and Bootstrap.
+Our Stencil Library includes stencils for all kinds of creative collaboration, including integrated UI kits for both mobile-app and web-page design – including iOS, Material Design, and Bootstrap.

 To browse the Stencil Library, go to the Left Sidebar and click on the Stencils Tab.
 The tab will turn blue – and open the Stencils Panel.

-In the following section you will learn how to find stencils, add them to your project, and format both their size and style.
-You’ll also learn how to group them on the page, and organize them quickly and effectively in the Outline Panel.
+In the following section, we’ll explain how to find stencils and add them to your project.
+We’ll show you both the general and category specific-formatting options.
+And, you’ll learn how to group them on the page, and organize them quickly and effectively in the Outline Panel.